WaterCheeseEggsVegetables

 LIQUID EGG HIGHLIGHTS

-Wholesale prices for certified liquid whole eggs are trending steady on a limited test.
+Wholesale prices for certified liquid whole eggs are higher with a higher undertone.

-Demand is light to moderate for light to moderate offerings.
-Trading is moderate.
-Prices
+Demand is moderate to very good for light offerings.
+Trading is moderate to active.

-liquid whites at $0.97 per pound.
-The undertone is steady with light to moderate demand,
+pound.
+The undertone is firm to higher with light to moderate and decreasing demand.

 pound.
-Prices for dried albumen were too few to report.
-The undertone is steady.
-Offerings
+Dried albumen remains too few to report.
+The undertone is firm to higher with a

 Source: USDA Egg Market News